Writer’s block can afflict any part of novel writing, starting with an inability to come up with an inspiring idea in the first place.

 - Partly, though, it is about stopping the conscious mind from thinking about what it habitually thinks about and giving the unconscious mind a chance to find the answers to your problems.

-In the sense that an unwritten scene in a novel is a “problem” in need of a solution, one way of seeing the way ahead more clearly is to stop thinking about the scene consciously (using your inner-critic) and let the muse in your unconscious mind grapple with the scene instead.
+An unwritten scene in a novel is a “problem” in need of a solution.
+One way of seeing the way ahead more clearly is to stop thinking about the scene consciously and let your unconscious mind grapple with the scene instead.

 Now, I am not suggesting you have a few hours’ sleep or spend a couple of days in the Caribbean before every writing session.
 But twenty minutes of quietness (of both body and mind) before writing can do wonders for your creativity.